akkkih/springbooks/README.md

 ## Accessing the Routes

-The Spring project provides the following routes for managing books:
+SpringBooks provides the following routes for managing books:

 - `GET /api/v1/books`: Retrieves a list of all books.
 - `GET /api/v1/books/{id}`: Retrieves a specific book by its ID.